bwilli08/SoccerElo/README.md

     in July 1st)
 11) Find top 20 upsets in history (top 20 largest ELO gains over one game)
 12) For Team X, return net difference in ELO for given year
-13) For Team X, return biggest upset in its own history
+13) For Team X, return biggest upset in its own history (max elo gain)
 14) For Team X, return net difference in ELO for given month
+15) For Team X and Date Y, return the rank of the team
+16) Find top 5 upsets for given year

 List of Queries (Brent)

 List of Queries (Dylan)

 List of Queries (Vihari)

+NOTE: ROOM FOR EXPANSION
+we can potentially use current elo to create new matches and predict game outcomes based off factors such as home field advantage.
+Can also add a little randomness to this so we can almost simulate games and not completely know the outcome